Click to Skip Ahead

 Food

-Most dog owners spend more money on dog food than almost anything else.
-For a large and energetic breed like the Belgian Malinois, you will be spending more on food than if you owned a small breed.
+Most dog owners spend more money on dog food than on almost anything else.
+For a large and energetic breed like the Belgian Malinois, you will spend more on food than if you owned a small breed.

 You shouldn’t opt for the cheapest dog food, particularly if you want to keep healthcare costs down.
 A high-quality diet does wonders for a dog’s overall health.